-Article 45b(1) LAR.
+309 Article 45b(1) LAR.

-In 2020, 9 asylum seekers were placed in asylum detention.
+In 2021, 31 asylum seekers were placed in asylum detention.
 The grounds applied were verification of identity or nationality, and protection of national security or public order.
-In only 1 case, the SAR applied the additionally introduced ground of consecutive violation of designated movement zones.
+In 9 cases, the SAR applied the additionally introduced ground of consecutive violation of designated movement zones.